What are house crickets?

 House crickets are not known as dangerous pests.
 They do not pose any significant health risks to people.
 However, house crickets cause damage to personal items that you may have stored in your home.
 They have the potential to chew holes in curtains, upholstered furniture, clothing, wallpaper, and some smaller-sized houseplants.
 Additionally, their incessant chirping can become an annoyance to deal with night after night.

 Why do I have a house cricket problem?

 House crickets move inside to take advantage of the temperature-controlled, warm environment that homes and other buildings offer.
-House crickets find their way inside through cracks in foundations and exterior walls, through gaps around windows and doors, and through spaces around utilities and vents.
+House crickets find their way inside through cracks in foundations and exterior walls, gaps around windows and doors, and spaces around utilities and vents.
 These crickets reproduce quickly, meaning a small infestation in your home can quickly turn into a large infestation that is difficult to eliminate.